 The Chestnut Group held their first fundraiser in partnership with The Nature Conservancy.
 The effort met with great success and enthusiasm within the community, and thus, this small group of artists vowed to continue their mission.
 The few artists became a few more and gathered a following, and public interest in their plein air style began to grow.
 Word got out about their generous contributions through the sale of their art and soon, the Chestnuts had formed new partnerships with other land conservation agencies.
 More funds were raised and land was saved by the acres.
 It was the perfect fit: artists who loved the land, partners who were working to protect it, and collectors who wanted to help and were able to take home a memory of that land.

-Today, The Chestnut Group is nearly 200 members strong.
+Today, The Chestnut Group is over 200 members strong.
 The artists come from north and south, east and west to paint and to make a formidable contribution, artistically and environmentally.
 Most of the original founders are still a vital part of The Chestnut Group.
 Every year, the event roster grows as the organization broadens its reach and membership.
 In recent years, the group has expanded its mission to include protecting historic sites and structures, such as Glen Leven Farm.
-We have partnered with The Land Trust for Tennessee, Cheekwood Botanical Garden, Belle Meade Plantation, Friends of Radnor Lake, The Battle of Franklin Trust, The Nature Conservancy of Tennessee, and The Tennessee Parks and Greenways Foundation.
+We have partnered with The Land Trust for Tennessee, Cheekwood Botanical Garden, Belle Meade Plantation, Friends of Radnor Lake, Cumberland River Compact, The Battle of Franklin Trust, Harpeth River Watershed Association, The Nature Conservancy of Tennessee, and The Tennessee Parks and Greenways Foundation.
 Many of the events in which we participate are open to the public.

 Our craft and our mission go hand in hand.
 To paint en plein air—originally a French term—means to paint outdoors.
 We paint what we see, what we love, and what we are passionate about preserving.
 You’ll find us painting on farms in the steamy summer heat, scaling frozen ground to catch the white mist of a deeply chilled winter waterfall, gazing toward blazing fall scenery across a glass-smooth lake, or perhaps recording the architecture of a majestic Southern veranda.